- Disney Dream – Dining and Restaurants

 Minnie’s Sweet on You is a vintage-style ice cream parlor that features scenes from classic Mickey Mouse shorts and dishes out 20 hand-crafted gelatos, 16 ice cream flavors, 32 toppings, milkshakes, and signature sundaes.
 There is also a wide variety of homemade chocolates, cookies, cupcakes, truffles, and bulk candy for sale.
 Additional fees apply to the items sold in this shop.

 This Wreck-It Ralph-inspired shop offers hand-scooped gelato, fresh waffle cones, baked treats, and candy.
 Additional fees apply to the items sold in this shop.

 The Disney Cruise ships offer a whole evening on most cruises dedicated to “Pirates IN the Caribbean.”
 A pirate-themed dinner (with a special menu in each of the 3 main dining rooms) is followed by a deck party featuring Captain Hook, Captain Jack Sparrow, or Captain Mickey.
 Guests are encouraged to wear pirate attire!

 The Disney Dream will have a few additions to the evening that aren’t available on the other ships.
-Captain Jack Sparrow will host “Club Pirate”, a high-tech dance party on the deck.
-“Buccaneer Blast” is the fireworks spectacular that is synced with music and includes even more fireworks than in the past!
+Captain Jack Sparrow will host “Club Pirate,” a high-tech dance party on the deck.
+“Buccaneer Blast” is a spectacular fireworks synced with music and includes even more fireworks than ever!